-If you are allowed to help forerun, listen and learn as much as possible, and be as helpful as possible, whether that’s helping move ladders, pre-chalking, cleaning up holds, labeling problems, fetching tools, or doing whatever else is needed that you’re allowed to do given your position
+If you are allowed to help forerun, listen and learn as much as possible.
+Be as helpful as possible, whether that’s helping move ladders, pre-chalking, cleaning up holds, labeling problems, fetching tools, etc.

 If you’re not allowed to help forerun, ask if you can watch.
-Even watching and listening can help you learn (though setters generally prefer not being stared at while they’re working, so make sure you talk to the Head Setter first and don’t be there every day unless you’ve been given the ok).
+Even watching and listening can help you learn (though setters generally prefer not being stared at while they’re working, so make sure you talk to the Head Setter first and don’t be there every day unless permission has been granted to you).

 Offer to help:

 Setting departments often need help: Washing holds, Cleaning up/organizing the setting closet.
-This also helps you familiarize yourself with the holds the gym has as well as the tools and practices of the setting department
+This also helps you familiarize yourself with the holds the gym has and the tools and practices of the setting department.

 Stripping walls and picking up holds.